 And, the rules are enforced by a judge, with powers of sanctions and even incarceration.

-The cherry on the top is that bankruptcy doesn’t generate cancellation of debt income issues.
-There are no negative tax consequences from discharging debt in bankruptcy.
+The cherry on the top is that bankruptcy doesn’t generate cancellation of debt income issues. like debt settlement does.
+By law, debt cancelled in bankruptcy isn’t taxable income.

 Bankruptcy bashes debt, for certain and for all time.